Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Modulus of continuity

 \section{Modulus of continuity}

-To state the results in this paper, we first introduce the definition of modulus of continuity, which describes the weaker continuity than H\"older's type.
-It has been attracted a lot of attention in dynamical systems, see for instance, Bufetov and Solomyak \cite{MR3209350}, Duarte and Klein \cite{MR3262622}, Fan and Jiang \cite{MR1860763} and etc. Modulus of continuity characterizes the complexity of dynamical systems, and obviously, not all dynamics could be preserved in dynamical systems of arbitrary complexity.
-Therefore, finding the inner connection between invariance and complexity and touching criticality is a fundamental but difficult topic. \textit{Generally, certain optimal integrability conditions for modulus of continuity always arise in critical cases, and they indeed solve some problems completely and perfectly.} Back to our concern, Herman \cite{Herman79} discussed the existence of cicle diffeomorphisms via modulus of continuity and provided an stronger answer to Arnol'd's conjecture.
+To state the results in this paper, we first introduce the definition of modulus of continuity, which describes continuity weaker than the H\"older type.
+It has attracted a lot of attention in dynamical systems, see for instance, Bufetov and Solomyak \cite{MR3209350}, Duarte and Klein \cite{MR3262622}, Fan and Jiang \cite{MR1860763}, Tong and Li \cite{CCM}, among others.
+Modulus of continuity characterizes the complexity of dynamical systems, and obviously, not all dynamics can be preserved in dynamical systems of arbitrary complexity.
+Therefore, finding the inner connection between invariance and complexity and touching criticality is a fundamental but difficult topic. \textit{Generally, certain optimal integrability conditions for modulus of continuity always arise in critical cases, and they indeed solve some problems completely and perfectly.} Back to our concern, Herman \cite{Herman79} discussed the existence of circle diffeomorphisms via modulus of continuity and provided a stronger answer to Arnol'd's conjecture.
 Katznelson and Ornstein \cite{ETDScon} also considered problems similar to that in this paper (the terminology $ \mathscr{H}^{2+\psi} $ with a modulus of continuity $ \psi $ in Sections 2, 3 and 4 is equivalent to $ C_{2,\varpi}({\mathbb{T}^1}) $ here).
 See also Kim and Koberda \cite{MR4121156,MR4128339} on circle diffeomorphisms via the tool of modulus of continuity.

-Aiming to study the generalized Denjoy-type inequality provided in Subsection \ref{DenjoyDenjoy}, and further $ C^1 $ conjugacy for circle diffeomorphisms, even more accurate regularity in this paper (including some optimal cases), we are in a position to formulate the definition of modulus of continuity, see Herman \cite{Herman79}.
-It should be noted that there are many definitions of modulus of continuity, and there are some subtle differences between them, for example, see \cite{MR1860763,Herman79} and references therein.
+To study the generalized Denjoy-type inequality provided in Section \ref{DenjoyDenjoy}, and further $ C^1 $ conjugacy for circle diffeomorphisms, even more accurate regularity in this paper (including some optimal cases), we are in a position to formulate the definition of modulus of continuity, see Herman \cite{Herman79}.
+It should be noted that there are many definitions of modulus of continuity, and there are some subtle differences between them, for example, see \cite{MR1860763,Herman79,CCM} and references therein.
 We do not pursue that.

 Throughout this paper, $ \mathcal{O}( \cdot ) $, $ o( \cdot ) $ and $ \sim $ are uniform with respect to $ n , m \to +\infty$, or $ x \to 0^+ $ without causing ambiguity.
 Note that $ a\left( {n,m} \right) \sim b\left( {n,m} \right) $ implies that there exists a universal constant $ C_1,C_2>0 $ independent of $ n,m $ (may depend on other parameters), such that $ {C_1}b \leqslant a \leqslant {C_2}b $.